Bamidele Yusuf: Radnički Niš

 On 9 February 2024, Bamidele joined Serbian SuperLiga club Radnički Niš.

 Vojvodina

 Bamidele in action for Vojvodina in 2025.

 After fruitful half-season in Radnički, where he amassed 6 goals and 5 assists in just 15 appearances, Bamidele joined another Serbian SuperLiga outfit, Vojvodina, on a three-year deal.

+Ferencváros

+On 31 August 2025, he was signed by Nemzeti Bajnokság I club Ferencvárosi TC.
+On 22 January 2026, he scored a goal against Panathinaikos F.C. in the 2025–26 UEFA Europa League league phase.
+The match ended with a 1–1 draw.
+He scored the only Hungarian goal in a 2–1 defeat from PFC Ludogorets Razgrad in the 2025–26 UEFA Europa League knockout phase on 19 February 2026.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.